 - For extra creaminess: Use full-fat coconut milk.
 You can also increase the amount if desired.

-More Similar Recipes
+More Chicken Soup Recipes

-- Chicken Potato Soup
+- Creamy Chicken Potato Soup

-- Healthy Slow Cooker Chicken Tortilla Soup
+- Healthy Chicken Tortilla Soup

-- Homemade Chicken Noodle Soup
+- Healthy Chicken Noodle Soup

-- Lemon Chicken Soup
+- Chicken Meatball Soup

 Did you make this recipe?
-Scroll down to leave a rating and review!
+Scroll down to leave a star rating and review!

-Pumpkin Chicken Curry Soup Recipe
+Pumpkin Chicken Soup

 Ingredients

-- 1 tbsp olive oil
+- 1 tablespoon olive oil

-- 1 small onion diced
+- 1 small onion, diced

-- 1 red pepper diced
+- 1 red pepper, diced

-- 2 garlic cloves minced
+- 2 garlic cloves, minced

 - 2 cups no salt-added chicken broth

-- 2 tbsp red curry paste
+- 2 tablespoons red curry paste

-- 2 cups pure pumpkin puree can use fresh or canned
+- 2 cups pure pumpkin puree, can use fresh or canned

 - 1 400mL can coconut milk (can use light or full-fat)

-- 1/2 tsp paprika
+- 1/2 teaspoon paprika

 - 3 cups shredded chicken (the equivalent of about three 4-ounce chicken breasts)

-- 1/2 tsp salt or to taste
+- 1/2 teaspoon salt, or to taste

-- Freshly ground pepper to taste
+- Freshly ground pepper, to taste

-- 1/2 cup loosely packed cilantro chopped
+- 1/2 cup loosely packed cilantro, chopped

 Optional garnishes (but highly recommended):